It begins at the cervix, the lower end of the uterus that comes into contact with the upper vagina.

 - Suppression of the immune system.

-- Past or current chlamydial infection .
+- Past or current chlamydial condition.

 - Long-term use of oral contraceptives (although the risk returns to normal when the contraceptive pills are stopped).

-- Having three or more full-term pregnancies.
+- We have three or more full-term pregnancies.

 - Have a first full-term pregnancy before age 17.